 - Now bring it near power source and energize relay with 12v dc in true manner of polarity.

 - If the relay produces click sound, that means that relay is working well otherwise you should replace it immediately.

 - You may also check relay functionality more deeply by testing its output points, either relay is working in true manner and switching between its NC and NO points.

 For more help watch this video.

 We hope that after reading this guide blog you’ll be able to check your car starter by yourself.
-When you’ve tested the starter and found it ok, it should be able to hold a charge and produce power.
-If not, then there may be an electrical problem that needs to be addressed by someone with more expertise than us!
+When you’ve tested the starter and found it ok, it should be able to hold a charge and produce enough power.
+If not, then there may be another electrical problem that needs to be addressed by someone with more expertise than you.